 In the case of a disabled child, a life care plan may be prepared to better assess the needs of that child.
 This is particularly so in the case if the child receives a personal injury settlement.
 A life care plan can be of utmost importance to the trustee who is working to invest assets to ensure that they will outlast the child and to maintain a quality of life for that child that adequately meets his or her medical and personal needs.

 Lastly, trust investments are an important part of the planning.
 If parents have a disabled child but have limited financial resources, they may want to consider funding such a trust with life insurance to ensure that there are sufficient resources to adequately meet the child's needs.
-With regard to other trust assets, trustees have to be sufficiently prepared to invest assets to meet South Carolina state law requirements that pertain to trust investments as well as the needs of the disabled beneficiary.
+With regard to other trust assets, trustees have to be sufficiently prepared to invest assets to meet Federal and South Carolina state law requirements that pertain to trust investments as well as the needs of the disabled beneficiary.

 Although based in Greenville, Wayne practices on a regular basis in all areas of South Carolina.
 Google Reviews.